 THE LONG ROAD AHEAD

-Six months of heated crisis have galvanized extremist sentiments in both camps – those who regard Russia as their protector and the nationalists who despise Russia’s influence.
+Six months of heated crisis have galvanized extremist sentiments both among those who regard Russia as their protector and the nationalists who despise Russia’s influence.
 Deadly attacks and ambushes this week against Ukrainian soldiers have shown that the eastern separatists are prepared for significant violence.
 Pro-Europe protesters, meanwhile, are still camped out in Kiev’s main square and the nationalist Svoboda party has a substantial presence in parliament.

 The president will also have to struggle with Ukraine’s economy, hobbled by widespread corruption and a $3.5 billion debt to Russia for natural gas imports.
 Yanukovych’s regime is widely believed to have siphoned off billions more for officials’ personal gain.
-The country got a temporary boost from a $17 loan package this year from the International Monetary Fund, but it will need to make painful economic reforms.
+The country got a temporary boost from a $17 billion loan package from the International Monetary Fund, but it will need to make painful economic reforms.